RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 - There are monitoring pages, showing how the crawler monitors while classifying and storing the texts in a database

 There is an NLU dashboard tester using the api for the trained NLU.
+The API uses Postman.
+Processing Bot code and testing result with a video is added.

 <b>Requirements of NluEngine:</b>
 - pytorch-lightning >= 0.9.0